Marker Logo

 Topics.
 This historical marker is listed in this topic list: Exploration.
 A significant historical year for this entry is 1513.

 Location.
 30° 6.989′ N, 81° 20.752′ W. Marker is near Ponte Vedra Beach, Florida, in St. Johns County.
-Marker can be reached from Ponte Vedra Boulevard (State Road A1A) 3.3 miles south of Mickler Road.
+It can be reached from Ponte Vedra Boulevard (State Road A1A) 3.3 miles south of Mickler Road.
 Marker is located in the North Beach Access of the Guana Tolomato Matanzas National Estuarine Research Reserve.
 Touch for map.
 Marker is in this post office area: Ponte Vedra Beach FL 32082, United States of America.
 Touch for directions.

 30° 8' North Latitude Marker with Ponce de Leon statue. image.
 Click for full size.

-Photographed By Tim Fillmon, March 7, 2014
+Photographed by Tim Fillmon, March 7, 2014

 2. 30° 8' North Latitude Marker with Ponce de Leon statue.